Other great vegan businesses & organisations

 Boho Hemp - Boho Hemp for many hemp products that are otherwise hard to get hold of.
 They sell accessories, skincare and clothing for women, men and kids.
 Hemp is a good source of material because it softens with use and yet remains hard-wearing and the cloth stays cooler in warm weather as well as retaining heat in cool weather.

 Church - Temple of Fun - totally vegan sanctuary/hangout/eatery/bar/venue etc new home of Make No Bones, tattoo art and Drop Dead brand - and general all round place to be.
 Near to us at Kelham Island, Sheffield.
 Home of Make No Bones . . did I say that already?!

 and talking of local vegan businesses, just up the road from us in Dronfield is Adams Fruits.
-Yes, I know that a veg n fruit place is going to be vegan, but they are so much more.
+So much more than fruit and veg!
 They support local vegan businesses like us and stock loads of artisan vegan stuff!

 Greenpeace - Greenpeace defend the natural world and promote peace by investigating, exposing and confronting environmental abuse, and championing environmentally responsible solutions.